Frequently Asked Questions

 How difficult is it to install?

 This installation has a very quick learning curve.
 Since there are 2 parts to the system, you will have to install them at 2 different times.
 The framers install the Vent, which comes in 3-foot sections, before they install the sill plate.
-Then a few weeks later when the siders are ready to install the exterior siding, the second part of the system is installed, the vent covering / flashing, which comes in 10-foot sections.
+Then when the siders are ready to install the exterior siding, the second part of the system is installed, the vent covering / flashing, which comes in 10-foot sections.

 What are some of the differences and benefits of the Joto-Vent System vs the current concrete or rim joist vent boxes?